vserova/book/pages/ch_datamod.md

 | 12        | pdb-entry      | all the Bioseqs associated with a single PDB structure                                                                                 |
 | 255       | other          | new type.
 Usually Bioseq-set.release will have an explanatory string                                                                   |

-<a name="ch-datamod.release-an-explanato"></a>
+<a name="ch_datamod.release_an_explanato"></a>

 ##### release: an explanatory string

 This is just a free text field which can contain a human readable description of the set.
 Often used to show which release of GenBank, for example.

-<a name="ch-datamod.date"></a>
+<a name="ch_datamod.date"></a>

 ##### date

 This is a date associated with the creation of this set.

-<a name="ch-datamod.descr-Seqdescr-for-t"></a>
+<a name="ch_datamod.descr_Seqdescr_for_t"></a>

 ##### descr: Seq-descr for this set

-Just like a Bioseq, a Bioseq-set can have Seq-descr (see [Biological Sequences](#ch-datamod.-Biological-Sequences)) which set it in a biological or bibliographic context, or confer a title or a name.
+Just like a Bioseq, a Bioseq-set can have Seq-descr (see [Biological Sequences](#ch_datamod._Biological_Sequences)) which set it in a biological or bibliographic context, or confer a title or a name.
 The rule for descriptors at the set level is that they apply to "all of everything below".
 So if an Org-ref is given at the set level, it means that every Bioseq in the set comes from that organism.
 If this is not true, then Org-ref would not appear on the set, but different Org-refs would occur on lower level members.

 For any Bioseq in arbitrarily deeply nested Bioseq-sets, one should be able to collect all Bioseq-set.descr from all higher level Bioseq-sets that contain the Bioseq, and move them to the Bioseq.
 If this process introduces any confusion or contradiction, then the set level descriptor has been incorrectly used.